 Fortunately, collagen loss and the appearance of these lines can be delayed by maintaining a healthy lifestyle, avoiding excessive sun exposure and smoking, and keeping the skin well hydrated.

 There are also clinical and non-clinical treatments – as well as topical creams and lotions – that can help diminish smile lines, ultimately resulting in a more youthful appearance.

 With so much advice currently offered on this topic, this article provides a comprehensive look at treatments and products that really work, according to experts.
 On the flipside, we also include methods that don’t work, so you know what to avoid when it comes to spending money.

-We’ve gathered input from three top medical experts, as well as other sources, to give you best options to treat your smile lines.
+We’ve gathered input from top medical experts, as well as other sources, to give you the best options to treat your smile lines.

 Smile lines are wrinkles that occur when we smile.